-At a recent Hong Kong cooking lesson, we learnt how to make these pork dumplings.
-For Chinese New Year, some Chinese families will come together to make these dumplings.
+For Chinese New Year, some Northern Chinese families will come together to make these dumplings.
 They will wrap it in such a way that the dumpling resembles old gold ingots.
 By eating loads of these dumplings, it will mean you will have much prosperity in the new year.

 You need to have nimble fingers to wrap these dumplings.
 It’s a bit like food origami.
-After careful observation of the technique, attempted to wrap some ourselves with mixed results.
+After careful observation of the technique, we attempted to wrap some ourselves with mixed results.
 But they still tasted great.
 With a little bit of practice, I’m sure we’ll be able to make perfect dumplings.

-To make these at home, just buy the ready made pastry from an Asian supermarket.
+To make these at home, just buy the ready-made pastry from an Asian supermarket.
 They come either fresh or frozen.
 I don’t think it’s worth the hassle of making the dough yourself unless you feel inclined to experiment.
-If you don’t like pork, use minced chicken or prawns for the filling instead.
+If you don’t like pork, you can use minced chicken or prawns for the filling instead.

 Jiaozi Chinese Dumplings